Harry Ramsden is the most famous name in fish and chips across the world.

 - Mix the batter and allow it to stand for 24 hours

-Ramsden could tell if the frying oil was hot enough by the sizzle that the chips made when they entered the pan.
-Chips were cooked for three to three and a half minutes, depending on the type of potato, and fish was cooked for five minutes.
+Ramsden cooked his chips for between three and three and a half minutes, depending on the type of potato, and fish was fried for five minutes.
 He claimed not to know the recipe for his batter as it was supplied to him in powder form by a Leeds company.

 The Yorkshire Post described Ramsden’s as “the most famous fish and chip restaurant in Yorkshire” in 1952, and it was one of the busiest in the world.
 The restaurant car park could hold 200 vehicles.

 The success of the venture was based on a great location and Ramsden’s hard work, perfectionist commitment to quality and his flair for marketing and showmanship.

-Ramsden decided to enter semi-retirement, and to mark this, he sold fish and chips for one day at the one and a halfpenny price his father had sold it for in 1912.
+Ramsden decided to enter into semi-retirement, and to mark this, he sold fish and chips for one day at the one and a halfpenny price his father had sold it for in 1912.
 8,000 people were served, including over 2,000 in a single hour.

 Ramsden sold the restaurant, with 94 seats and a staff of twenty, to Eddie Stokes (born 1917), an experienced caterer, for £37,500 in 1954.

 Like Ramsden, Stokes believed that quality pays, and he maintained a high attention to detail.
-Stokes installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
-There were fresh flowers and linen tablecloths.
+He installed Bohemian cut-glass chandeliers, stained glass windows and replaced the linoleum floor with wall to wall carpeting.
+He introduced fresh flowers and linen tablecloths.
 Batter was mixed by hand for 30 minutes.

 The Sunday Times reported in 1965 that were queues to get into the restaurant every day.
 Deliveries of fish arrived daily; 85 percent haddock, ten percent halibut and five percent plaice.
 The restaurant employed 100 people.
 By this time the restaurant had a listing in the Good Food Guide.